telerik/reporting-docs/knowledge-base/accumulate-expression-from-group-total-in-overall-total.md

 ## Description
 Let's describe the problem with a simple scenario.
-Assume that you have to create a report for workers where you need to calculate the total hours per pay week for each.
+Assume that you have to create a report for workers where you need to calculate the total hours per workweek for each.
 If this total is greater than 40 hrs/week, then its value becomes 40 hrs and the rest of the hours are passed as overtime hours.
 Both the total and the overtime hours for the particular group/scope can be easily calculated with an [Expression](../report-expressions).
 The problem comes if you need to sum the values of the overtime total hours in the Summary of the report.
 That said, to create a total of the tolal overtime hours for